danicarannante/NinthInningNews/README.md

   - `streamlit`: For building the web app interface.
   - `pandas`: For data manipulation and analysis.
   - `requests`: For fetching data from the web.
-  - `matplotlib`: For creating bar graphs.
+  - `matplotlib`: For creating graphs.
+  - `seaborn`: For creating graphs.
   - `numpy`: For numerical operations.
   - `base64`: For encoding and decoding data.
+  - `pybaseball`: For loading baseball data.

 ## How to Run